BuilderIO/builder/packages/sdks/output/nextjs/README.md

-# Builder.io React SDK v2 (BETA)
+# Builder.io React NextJS SDK (BETA)

-This is the React v2 SDK, `@builder.io/sdk-react`.

-NOTE: it is still in Beta.
-For the stable React v1 SDK [go here](../../../react/), i.e. `builder.io/react`.
+This is the Builder NextJS SDK, `@builder.io/sdk-react-nextjs`.
+It is intended to be used _only_ with NextJS's app directory, and has hard dependencies on NextJS-specific functionality that only works in the app directory.

+If you are using NextJS's pages directory, use the [React gen2 SDK](../react/) in Beta, or the stable React gen1 SDK [here](../../../react/) (i.e. `builder.io/react`).

 ## API Reference

 To use the SDK, you need to:

 - fetch the builder data using `getContent`: you can see how to use it here https://www.builder.io/c/docs/content-api, and how it differs from the React V1 SDK's `builder.get()` function.

-NOTE: if you are using the SDK in next v13's app directory, you will have to import `getContent` from @builder.io/sdk-react/server`. this is a special import that guarantees you don't import any client components with your data fetching.

 - pass that data to the `RenderContent` component, along with the following properties: